cmsmcq/gingersnap/doc/references.md

 R. D. Luce, R. R. Bush, and E. Galanter (New York: John Wiley and Sons, 1965), pp. 125-155.

-    Not seen.
-Langendoen 1975 says "Chomsky (1959a), moreover, provides an algorithm for constructing FAs for sentences generated by arbitrary Chomsky-normal-form (CNF) grammars with up to any fixed finite degree *n* of center embedding (CE)."
+    Langendoen 1975 says "Chomsky (1959a), moreover,
+    provides an algorithm for constructing FAs for sentences generated by arbitrary Chomsky-normal-form (CNF) grammars with up to any fixed finite degree *n* of center embedding (CE)."
+I think he must be referring to the construction introduced (with all the clarity and ease of understanding for which Chomsky is known) in section 6.
+	If and when I understand the construction and the sequence of eleven lemmas and one theorem which follow, I may know for sure.

 * Dewar / Bratley / Thorne 1969.
 Dewar, Hamish, Paul Bratley, and James
 Peter Thorne.
 A program for the syntactic anallysis of English